 For the wholesalers, the Credit Controllers assess the credit quality of the wholesale customer, taking into account its financial position, and their market reputation, past experience and other factors.
-Sales of the company are for a major customer (Edita For Trade and Distribution - company's subsidiary), which represent 90% of total company's sales.
+Sales of the company are for a major customer (Edita For Trade and Distribution - company's subsidiary), which represent 88% of total company's sales.

-For Treasury bills, the Company deals with governments, which are considered with a high credit rating (Egypt B-).
+For Treasury bills, the Company deals with governments, which are considered with a high credit rating (Egypt B).

-The deposits with others are deposits with the government which are considered with a high credit rating (Egypt B-)
+The deposits with others are deposits with the government which are considered with a high credit rating (Egypt B)

 The maximum exposure to credit risk is the amount of receivables and the intercompany receivable, treasury bills as well as the cash and cash equivalents.
+Sales of the company are for a major customer (Edita For Trade and Distribution - company's subsidiary), which represent 88% of total company's sales.

-The Group exposure to expected credit loss was quantified and it is immaterial.
+The company exposure to expected credit loss was quantified and it is immaterial.